Morwenn/cpp-sort/doc/sorter-adapters.md

 #include <cpp-sort/sorters/self_sorter.h>
 ```

-The name is not the best one, but this adapter takes a sorter and, if the object
+The name is not the best in thee World, but this adapter takes a sorter and, if
-to be sorted has a `sort` method, it is used to sort the object.
-If the object
+the object to be sorted has a `sort` method, it is used to sort the object.
-has no `sort` method, the adapted sorter is used instead.
+Otherwise, the adapted sorter is used instead to sort the collection.

 This sorter adapter allows to support out-of-the-box sorting for `std::list` and
-`std::forward_list` as well as other user-defined classes that may have a `sort`
+`std::forward_list` as well as other user-defined classes that implement a `sort`
 method.

 `small_array_sorter`